-The administration and direction of the program is under the leadership of the MS-PSCH Program Director, Dr. Sara St. George, and supported by the Interim Division of Prevention Science and Community Health Division Director (Dr. Kathryn McCollister) and the PhD Program Director (Dr. Eric Brown).
-The MS-PSCH Program Director reports to the Director of the Division of Prevention Science and Community Health (Dr. Kathryn McCollister) and to the Director of Public Health Education (Dr. Viviana Horigian).
+The administration and direction of the program is under the leadership of the MS-PSCH Program Director, Dr. Sara St. George, and supported by the Prevention Science and Community Health Division Director (Dr. Mariano Kanamori) and the PhD Program Director (Dr. Eric Brown).
+The MS-PSCH Program Director reports to the Director of the Division of Prevention Science and Community Health (Dr. Mariano Kanamori) and to the Director of Public Health Education (Dr. Viviana Horigian).
 The MS-PSCH Program Director serves as a member of the Department of Public Health Sciences Graduate Executive Policy Committee (GEPC).
-The MS-PSCH Program Director will meet with Dr. McCollister at least once per month and with Dr. Lee as needed.
+The MS-PSCH Program Director will meet with Dr. Kanamori at least once per month and with Dr. David Lee (Department Chair) as needed.